-Math 7 Honors is for students who have excelled and demonstrated a firm grasp of concepts and skills in sixth grade mathematics and science, have at least a 93 average in each course, have the teachers' recommendation, earned a score of 4 on the NYS Grade 4 Science Assessment, and earned a score of 4 on the NYS Grade 5 Math Assessment.
-The students must display a high degree of interest in math and science, be motivated and self-directed, easily understand new concepts and principles, and display a high level of problem-solving skills.
+Math 7 Honors is for students who have excelled and demonstrated a firm grasp of concepts and skills and standards in sixth grade mathematics and science.

+The students must display a high degree of interest in math and science, be motivated and self-directed, easily understand new concepts and principles, and display a high level of problemsolving skills.